 Hybrids also generally offer a greater prospects of regular income payments and repayment of capital at a future date.
-They also offer franking credits like shares, which are not available via bond and cash investments.
+They can also offer franking credits like shares, which are not available via bond and cash investments.

-Preferred stock (or preference shares) are often referred to as hybrid securities because they combine characteristics of both ordinary shares and the debt represented by bonds.
+Preference shares are often referred to as hybrid securities because they combine characteristics of both ordinary shares and the debt represented by bonds.

 Some companies issue preference shares as well as ordinary shares of the company.